doublesecretagency/craft-siteswitcher/README.md

 _Easily switch between languages on any page of your website!_

+**_NEW:_** Language Link just got easier to use!
+You can now use the `ll` Twig function instead of the more verbose `craft.languageLink.url`...
+The documentation below has been updated to reflect this shortcut.

 ## About

 This plugin provides an easy way to switch between languages on your website.
 Regardless of which page you are currently on, you will be linked to the _same_ page in a different language.